javier-games/pip-git-toolbox/README.md

 repository.
 It adjusts the commit timestamps to align with a specified start date while preserving the relative differences in days between commits.

+## History Builder

+Takes from the source path the files and creates a new repository commiting them in by their last modification date.

 ## Requirements

 ### Python